Study smarter with Fiveable

 Robert Rauschenberg

-• Erased de Kooning Drawing (1953) made authorship and destruction into artistic acts, questioning originality by literally removing another artist's work
+• Erased de Kooning Drawing (1953) made authorship and destruction into artistic acts, questioning originality by literally erasing another artist's work and presenting the near-blank sheet as his own.

-• Everyday materials and popular culture imagery anticipated Pop Art's concerns while retaining Abstract Expressionism's gestural energy
+• Everyday materials and popular culture imagery anticipated Pop Art's concerns while retaining Abstract Expressionism's gestural energy.
+Rauschenberg is often categorized as a Neo-Dadaist or Proto-Pop figure rather than a pure Pop artist.

 David Hockney

-• Photographic experimentation led to his "joiners"—composite images from multiple photographs that challenge single-point perspective inherited from the Renaissance
+• Photographic experimentation led to his "joiners" in the early 1980s.
+These are composite images assembled from dozens or hundreds of individual photographs, challenging the single-point perspective inherited from the Renaissance.

-• Medium versatility across painting, photography, and digital art demonstrates his ongoing interrogation of how technology changes representation
+• Medium versatility across painting, photography, printmaking, and later iPad drawings demonstrates his ongoing interrogation of how technology changes representation

 Art as Social Activism

-This artist used Pop Art's accessible visual language to address urgent social and political issues, taking art out of galleries and into public spaces.
-By combining bold graphics with activist messaging, this work demonstrates Pop Art's potential for direct social engagement.
+Keith Haring used Pop Art's accessible visual language to address urgent social and political issues, taking art out of galleries and into public spaces.
+By combining bold graphics with activist messaging, his work demonstrates Pop Art's potential for direct social engagement.

 Keith Haring

-• Graffiti-inspired style with bold outlines and vibrant colors made his work immediately recognizable and accessible to audiences outside traditional art spaces
+• Graffiti-inspired style with bold outlines, vibrant colors, and energetic figures (radiant babies, barking dogs) made his work immediately recognizable and accessible to audiences outside traditional art spaces

-• Public art in subway stations and on buildings emphasized community engagement, rejecting the idea that art belongs only in museums and galleries
+• Public art in subway stations, on the Berlin Wall, and on buildings emphasized community engagement, rejecting the idea that art belongs only in museums and galleries

 Quick Reference Table